Panic of 1873: Britain

-The opening of the Suez Canal in 1869 was one of the causes of the Panic of 1873 because goods from the Far East had previously been carried in sailing vessels around the Cape of Good Hope and had been stored in British warehouses.
+The opening of the Suez Canal was one of the causes of the Panic of 1873 because goods from the Far East had previously been carried in sailing vessels around the Cape of Good Hope and had been stored in British warehouses.
 As sailing vessels were not adaptable for use through the Suez Canal (because the prevailing winds of the Mediterranean Sea blow from west to east), the British entrepôt trade suffered.

 When the crisis came, the Bank of England raised interest rates to 9 percent.
 Despite this, Britain did not experience the scale of financial mayhem seen in America and Central Europe, perhaps forestalled by an expectation that the liquidity-constraining provisions of the Bank Charter Act 1844 would be suspended as they had been in the crises of 1847, 1857, and 1866.
 The ensuing economic downturn in Britain seems to have been muted – "stagnant" but without a "decline in aggregate output".
 However, there was heavy unemployment in the basic industries of coal, iron and steel, engineering, and shipbuilding, especially in 1873, 1886, and 1893.

 Comparison with Germany

 From 1873 to 1896, a period sometimes referred to as the Long Depression, most European countries experienced a drastic fall in prices.
 Still, many corporations were able to reduce production costs and achieve better productivity rates with industrial production increasing by 40% in Britain and by over 100% in Germany.
 A comparison of capital formation rates in both countries helps to account for the different industrial growth rates.
 During the depression, the British ratio of net national capital formation to net national product fell from 11.5% to 6.0%, but the German ratio rose from 10.6% to 15.9%.
-During the depression, Britain took the course of static supply adjustment, but Germany stimulated effective demand and expanded industrial supply capacity by increasing and adjusting capital formation.
+Britain took the course of static supply adjustment, but Germany stimulated effective demand and expanded industrial supply capacity by increasing and adjusting capital formation.
 For example, Germany dramatically increased investment of social overhead capital, such as in the management of electric power transmission lines, roads, and railroads, thereby stimulating industrial demand in that country, but similar investment stagnated or decreased in Britain.
 The resulting difference in capital formation accounts for the divergent levels of industrial production in the two countries and the different growth rates during and after the depression.